 Back when I was first learning to make homemade artisan bread (it is so easy), I decided I needed bread bags not only to store partial loaves, but also for presentation.
 Let’s just say that when you bake bread, you have a lot of friends.

 Turns out bread bags are quite inexpensive, purchased in bulk.
 And when I say bulk, I mean a case of 1,000 bread bags.
 I did.
-I bought a case of 18-inch, gusseted bread bags.
+I bought a case of 15-inch, gusseted bread bags.

 As I look back, I’m not sure what I was thinking.
-Apparently the idea of 1,000 loaves of bread ever coming out of my kitchen was overshadowed by a bargain-basement price of large bread and bakery poly bags when purchased in bulk.
+Apparently, the idea of 1,000 loaves of bread ever coming out of my kitchen was overshadowed by a (then) bargain-basement price of large bread and bakery poly bags when purchased in bulk.
 These slightly smaller bags are equally useful, for about half the price.

 - RELATED: Got 5 Minutes?
 Bake Bread!

 While I continue to bake bread as needed by my household of two people, I use one, maybe two, bread bags a week for bread.
 But for dozens of other uses around the house?
 These bags are the best thing since, well, sliced bread!

 Store decor, crafts

 I fill bread bags with holiday and seasonal decorations like tree ornaments, strings of lights, and pinecones.
 Because these bags are gusseted at the bottom, they expand to hold a lot.
 Plus, I can see exactly what’s in each bag and nothing gets mixed up.